 3: Train your people to use common sense and courtesy when speaking with consumers.
 Be respectful.
 A phone call is a request to communicate.

 With or without the do not call laws, a consumer doesn’t owe you their communication inherently.
 So thank the consumer.
 Disgruntled, upset, and dissatisfied consumers breed complaints.
-As you would in any sales presentation, make the consumer love you. simple apology goes a long way too!
+As you would in any sales presentation, make the consumer love you.
+A simple apology goes a long way too!
 (See our blog: "90% of TCPA Lawsuits preventable by simple apology.")

 4: If the consumer asks you a question, answer the question.